blackerby/open-library-pipeline/README.md

 ### Cloud Compute

-To set up the Google Compute Engine VM that runs a Prefect agent, from the root directory
+To set up the Google Compute Engine VM that runs a Docker container for this project, from the root directory.

 1. `cd compute`
 2. `terraform apply`